Md-Abdur-Raheem/grab-film/README.md

 # Grab Film

+Wanna enjoy some oscar winning shortfilms?
+Then what are you waiting for?
+[Grab it](https://a-raheem-grab-film.netlify.app/)

 * Grab film is a short film's website where you can watch every oscar winning shortfilm in reasonable deals.
 * Just click on the Add To Watchlist button on your favourite movie's card then start enjoying.
 * You can select and buy more than one short film at a time and enjoy with your friends and family.